pclusius/arca-box/README.md

 Learn more of using ARCA from this video: https://www.helsinki.fi/fi/unitube/video/b2c6775e-ad5f-4cee-9fd5-e502af2fb256

 Note that the program is constantly developed and the look and functionality may differ from this video.

+* If the compiling failed, it might because the netCDF4 libs were not properly configured in the makefile.
+These would vary from one system to another, and therefore we cannot guarantee that the makefile currently is able to find them.
+In this case open the makefile, and comment the line which starts "NETLIBS" and uncomment the next line.
+Also if you are using some other Fortran compiler than gfortran, you need to define this in the beginning of the makefile (F90 = gfortran)